lawrennd/old_talks/_ai/includes/supply-chain-system.md

 \figure{\includediagram{\diagramsDir/software/buying-schematic}{40%}}{A schematic of a typical buying system for supply chain.}{buying-schematic}

 \notes{To make these decisions predictive models (often machine learning or statistical models) have to be moved.
-For example, the demand for a particular product needs to be pforecast.}
+For example, the demand for a particular product needs to be forecast.}

 \subsection{Forecasting}